 As the book of Hebrews ends, the author—likely Paul—pens this benediction: "Now may the God of peace who brought up our Lord Jesus from the dead, that great Shepherd of the sheep, ..."

-As Christians, we realize that God is not only powerful, but He is also the source of all power.
-How do we translate this understanding into practical action?
-John Ritenbaugh explains how we can tap into God's power to avoid slipping into apostasy.
+God is not only powerful, but He is the source of all power.
+We can tap into God's power to avoid slipping into apostasy.

 John Reid, reflecting upon our deadly carnal human nature, warns us to be on guard against our deceitful evil hearts.
 God wishes to replace this deceitful heart with a new heart, totally composed of God's Holy Spirit.
 Our carnal human nature has been compa. . .